rotimi2020/Data-Analyst-Portfolio/SQL -  LMS/LMS.md

+# Library Management System using SQL

+## Project Overview
+This project demonstrates the implementation of a Library Management System using SQL.
+The project involves performing a comprehensive data analysis for a client who owns a library using a Library Management System (LMS).
+The client has provided database access and a set of 30 queries ranging from basic to advanced levels.
+The goal is to retrieve, analyze, and present data that will provide valuable insights into the library's operations, inventory, and user behavior.

+## Objectives
+**Extract Meaningful Insights :** Use SQL queries to extract important information from the LMS database.<br>
+**Enhance Data Understanding :** Answer specific questions posed by the library owner to gain a deeper understanding of the library's data.<br>
+**Advanced SQL Queries :** Develop complex queries to analyze and retrieve specific data.<br>
+**Provide Comprehensive Reports :** Generate detailed reports that summarize key metrics and trends to support the library owner's decision-making.

+## Problem Definition
+The library owner needs a thorough analysis of the library's data to better understand various aspects such as book inventory, user activities, and financial metrics.
+The current system collects extensive data, but it lacks the insights needed to make data-driven decisions.

+## Problem Statement
+Develop a series of SQL queries to extract and analyze data from the Library Management System database.
+The queries will cover basic, intermediate, and advanced levels of complexity and will address various aspects of the library's operations.

+## Dataset
+The dataset includes various tables from the Library Management System database, such as:
+- **Book Details:** Information about books in the library, including book IDs, titles, authors, categories, prices, and publication dates.
+- **Members:** Information about library members, including member IDs, names, registration dates, and contact details.
+- **Fine Details:** Records of book loans, including Fine Range, return dates, and fine amounts.
+- **Suppliers:** Details about book suppliers, including supplier IDs, names, and contact information.
+- **Book Issue:** Information about member IDs,Book Code,Date Issue,Date Return,Date Returned and Fine Range.

 **--------------------------------*Basic Queries (1-10)*-------------------------------------**

 - **QUESTIONS 1 :** Write a query to fetch all book titles and their corresponding author names.